keivrijdag/keivrijdag/README.md

 2018-09-24|Adaptive radiation in Uranium-235
-2018-10-01|The effect of Heliconius migrational routes on biodiversity patterns in Mare Imbrium 2018-10-08|The epidemiological effects of vaccinating viruses against themselves 2018-10-15|Evidence for the sexy son hypothesis in the European pied flycatcher (Ficedula hypoleuca) from observational field studies of virgin females
+2018-10-01|The effect of Heliconius migrational routes on biodiversity patterns in Mare Imbrium 2018-10-08|The epidemiological effects of vaccinating viruses against themselves 2018-10-15|Evidence for the sexy son hypoKeivrijdag in the European pied flycatcher (Ficedula hypoleuca) from observational field studies of virgin females
 2018-10-22|The use of Bayesian statistics on deterministic, non-chaotic and trivally simple systems 2018-11-05|The delusion of the Division of Labor in ants: no evidence of parlementary or other adminstrative divisions
 2018-11-19|Post-mortem game theory strategies